Bikas Mishra

 Bikas Ranjan Mishra is an Indian screenwriter and film director.
 His first feature film Chauranga released in January 2016.
 The film won awards at Mumbai Film Festival and Indian Film Festival of Los Angeles (IFFLA).

+Career

 His short film Dance of Ganesha had its world premiere at the 16th Busan International Film Festival, and its European premiere at the 41st International Film Festival Rotterdam.
 The film was also shown at Clermont Ferrand Short Film Festival in France.
 He is a recipient of the Hubert Bals Fund for script development.

 He has directed a film adaptation of renowned Bengali playwright Badal Sarkar's Pagla Ghoda which is on Hotstar.

+His 2025 film Bayaan starring Huma Qureshi was selected in the Discovery section of the 2025 Toronto International Film Festival and will have its World premiere on 7 September 2025.